Navigating ADA & WCAG Compliance in 2026: A Guide for Businesses and Local Governments

 4. Leverage Technology for Scalability

-Invest in accessibility tools to streamline compliance efforts.
-Automated testing tools can flag basic issues, while content management systems with built-in accessibility features simplify ongoing maintenance.
-For organizations with complex digital ecosystems, consider solutions that integrate seamlessly with existing platforms to monitor and address accessibility in real time.
+Automated testing tools flag basic issues.
+Content management systems with built-in accessibility features simplify ongoing maintenance.
+For complex ecosystems, consider solutions that integrate with existing platforms to monitor accessibility in real time.

 Action Steps: